 Land Transfer and Reuse of the various OE ranges.
-The site use plan is characterized by four levels which represent current expectations for future public use after the sites are remediated to the fullest extend possible:

-1) U- unrestricted to public, 2) UB- unrestricted to BLM personnel only, torized access and emergency/maintenance-vehicles, and 4) RA-restricted/administrative for areas with high-impact OE and is off-limits to the general public.
+The site use plan is characterized by four levels which represent current expectations for future public use after the sites are remediated to the fullest extend possible: 1) Uunrestricted to public, 2) UB- unrestricted to BLM personnel only, 3) LA-limited access for specific uses for as limited pedestrian and nonmotorized access and emergency/maintenance vehicles, and 4) RA-restricted/administrative for areas with high-impact OE and is off-limits to the general public.
 The restricted areas will be fenced and access is severely limited, providing only for BLM training exercises, fire suppression, and habitat monitoring.
 These areas contain a high density of OE/UXO and these areas are not expected to be cleared unless new technology allows for cost-effective clearance.